The manifestation of ADHD is very personal and situational. There is a common adage in the field;

 Adventurous * Charismatic * Collaborative * Continual Learner * Courageous * Creative * Curious * Dramatic * Driven * Emotive * Empathetic * Energetic * Entrepreneurial * Enthusiastic * Ethical * Fair * Good Problem Solver * Hard Working * Helpful * Highly Productive in areas of Interest * Honest * Idea Generator * Imaginative * Inquisitive * Intelligent * Intuitive * Inventive * Kind * Loves Learning * Non-linear Thinker * Passionate * Performs well in a crisis * Playful * Resourceful * Risk Taker * Sense of Humor * Sensitive * Skilled with Language * Strategic thinker * Storyteller * Sustained focus when interested * Tenacious * Thinks outside the box * Unconventional and a Visionary

 My professional training is through the ADD Coach Academy.
-ADDCA is the only ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
-Working with me you will gain clarity and focus, reaching your most ambitious goals faster than you can alone.
+ADDCA an ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
+As a trained ADHD coach, I will bring knowledge, best practices, and experience to help you facilitate positive, personal and professional change, enabling you to live the life that you really want.

 If you're committed to creating a more fulfilling life, contact me today for a FREE CONSULTATION.